MACQUARIE UNIVERSITY

 New breast health baselines need to be established by you and your doctor post Breast Enlargement.
 Breasts with implants will feel different during self and professional examinations.
 Your doctor can equip you with the tools needed to undertake a self-assessment and what to look for.
 It is important to get a professional examination every year and that you let the doctor know you have had implants.

-How Do I Choose the Best Surgeon for My Breast Enlargement?
+How Do I Choose A Surgeon for My Breast Enlargement?

 Before you make any decision to have Breast Enlargement surgery, there are many important factors that need to be considered and weighed carefully.
-An experienced cosmetic surgeon can help you weigh the pros and cons of this type of surgery, so that you can make an informed decision and get the best possible results.
-Any plastic surgeon that is in a rush or does not make sure that you fully understand this cosmetic surgery you will be having should be avoided.
+An experienced cosmetic plastic surgeon can help you weigh the pros and cons of this type of surgery, so that you can make an informed decision.
+Any plastic surgeon who is in a rush or does not make sure that you fully understand the cosmetic surgery you will be having should be avoided.

-Only a qualified plastic surgeon can help you identify the right breast implants for your specific situation and the desired results.
+A qualified plastic surgeon can help you identify the right breast implants for your specific situation.
 Make sure that the plastic surgery expert that you choose is well qualified to handle this type of plastic surgery procedure, and that they are licensed and certified by the proper authorities and organisations.
 Experience is also a top consideration, so ensure your plastic surgeon has plenty of before and after photos of their prior patients to show you.

 If you have any further questions about Breast Enlargement and implants, please contact Pure Aesthetics, and one of our team members will be happy to help you.